 (d) * * *

-(3) The requirements of this section will go into effect with respect to those entities listed in paragraph (a)(5) of this section.
-Audited financial statements submitted before June 1, 2002, may either be submitted in paper or electronically at the lenders' option.
-Audited financial statements submitted by lenders on and after June 1, 2002, must be submitted electronically.
+(3) The requirements of this section apply to the entities listed in paragraph (a)(5) of this section with fiscal years ending on or after September 30, 2002.
+Audited financial statements submitted by lenders with fiscal years ending before September 30, 2002, may either be submitted in paper or electronically at the lenders' option.
+Audited financial statements submitted by lenders with fiscal years ending on or after September 30, 2002, must be submitted electronically.

 (n) Net Worth.
 (1) Each supervised or nonsupervised lender or mortgagee approved under §§ 202.6 and 202.7 shall have a net worth of not less than $250,000 in assets acceptable to the Secretary.
 Each Title II supervised or nonsupervised mortgagee, except a multifamily mortgagee, shall have additional net worth in excess of $250,000 of not less than one percent of the mortgage volume exceeding $25,000,000 in value, but total net worth is not required to exceed $1,000,000.
 Mortgage volume is calculated as of the end of the fiscal year being audited and equals the sum of: